zeraye/blog/content/posts/tiny-go-docker.md

 RUN go build -o /main .
 ```

-_Note: `go build` will download dependecies by itself, so example from the beginning where `go mod download` is directly over `go build` would work without `RUN go mod download` line._
+_Note: `go build` will download dependecies by itself, so the example from the beginning where `go mod download` is directly over `go build` would work without `RUN go mod download` line._

 #### 3. Run as non-root user.